IOLTA Information for Lawyers & Law Firms

 HOW DO I ENROLL IN IOLTA?
 Complete and print the IOLTA Compliance Statement Form for each IOLTA trust account that will be established or existing trust account to be converted to IOLTA.
-For complete details, visit our Easy IOLTA Enrollment page.
+For complete details, visit our IOLTA Attorney Enrollment page.

 WHERE DOES THE MONEY GO?
 IOLTA funds help to support civil legal aid services for the poor and elderly, provide greater access to justice, provide public law-related education programs, high school mock trial programs, advocacy programs and legal services for abused, neglected, and deprived children, and many other vitally needed law-related charitable programs and activities throughout Oklahoma.

 WHO PARTICIPATES?
-All Oklahoma Bar Association members and their law firms that practice within the state of Oklahoma and hold funds of clients or third parties in connection with a representation are required to participate in the IOLTA program.
+All Oklahoma Bar Association members and their law firms that practice within the state of Oklahoma and hold funds of clients or third- parties in connection with a representation are required to participate in the IOLTA program.
 Attorneys that do not handle client trust funds are not required to establish an IOLTA trust account.

 WHAT FUNDS QUALIFY?
-Funds of clients or third parties that are nominal in amount or to be held for short periods of time must be placed in an interest bearing trust account with the interest going to the OBF.
+Funds of clients or third-parties that are nominal in amount or to be held for short periods of time must be placed in an interest-bearing trust account with the interest going to the OBF.
 The tax identification number of the OBF will be assigned to the IOLTA trust account as the sole beneficiary of interest earned.

 WHAT TYPES OF FUNDS SHOULD GO INTO AN IOLTA TRUST ACCOUNT?
 Examples of the types of qualified funds placed into trust accounts include but are not limited to the following: retainers received from clients, until they are actually earned; funds which belong in part to the client and in part to the lawyer; funds of the client that are being held for disbursement at a later time; personal injury settlements and awards; deposits required to close property transactions; prepaid court costs.
-Unless an escrow or client’s trust account is established for the sole benefit of the client, all pooled client trust accounts must be in IOLTA trust account.
+Unless an escrow or client’s trust account is established for the sole benefit of the client, all pooled client trust accounts must be in an IOLTA trust account.

 WHAT ABOUT FLAT-FEE AGREEMENTS AND “NONREFUNDABLE” AGREEMENTS?
 The Oklahoma Bar Association Legal Ethics Committee has offered advisory opinions on how attorneys should handle fees.
 Ethics Opinions are available on the OBA’s website at www.okbar.org.

 WHERE SHOULD “NON-IOLTA” FUNDS BE DEPOSITED?
-Client or third party trust funds that do not meet the nominal or short-term requirements of the IOLTA program under existing Rules of Professional Conduct and other applicable law should ordinarily be placed in a separate trust account that will earn net interest for the client’s benefit.
+Client or third-party trust funds that do not meet the nominal or short-term requirements of the IOLTA program under existing Oklahoma Rules of Professional Conduct and other applicable law should ordinarily be placed in a separate trust account that will earn net interest for the client’s benefit.
 The client’s tax I.D. number should be used on such interest-bearing trust accounts and not that of the OBF.

 HOW IS AN IOLTA TRUST ACCOUNT ESTABLISHED?
-The attorney or law firm must take a completed “IOLTA Compliance Statement” form to the financial institution where the IOLTA trust account will be maintained.
-This form directs the financial institution to establish the interest bearing IOLTA trust account.
-Once the enrollment form is completed and the IOLTA trust account is established, the attorney or law firm must immediately mail or fax a copy of the completed enrollment form to the OBF; the original is to remain on file with the financial institution.
-Financial institutions that have not previously participated in IOLTA may obtain “Financial Institution Guidelines” from the OBF for more detailed information regarding administration of IOLTA trust accounts and how to be included in the IOLTA-friendly group and financial institutions must be approved by the OBA Office of the General Counsel.
-Prime Partner Banks are being added to the OBF Website so that attorneys and their law firms will be able to maximize the return while minimizing service costs.
+The attorney or law firm must take a completed “IOLTA Compliance Statement” form to an IOLTA Approved Financial Institution that is included on the list of Approved Institutions where the IOLTA trust account will be maintained.
+This form directs the Approved Institution to establish the interest-bearing IOLTA trust account.
+Once the enrollment form is completed and the IOLTA trust account is established, the attorney or law firm must immediately mail or email a copy of the completed enrollment form to the OBF.
+The original enrollment form is to remain on file with the financial institution.
+Financial institutions that have not previously participated in IOLTA may contact the OBF for information regarding IOLTA trust accounts and how to become an Approved Institution.